mongodb/terraform-provider-mongodbatlas/website/docs/r/cloud_provider_snapshot_restore_job.html.markdown

 * `snapshot_restore_job_id` - The unique identifier of the restore job.
 * `cancelled` -	Indicates whether the restore job was canceled.
 * `created_at` -	UTC ISO 8601 formatted point in time when Atlas created the restore job.
-* `delivery_type` - Type of restore job to create.
+* `delivery_type_config` - Type of restore job to create.
 Possible values are: automated and download.
 * `delivery_url` -	One or more URLs for the compressed snapshot files for manual download.
 Only visible if deliveryType is download.
 * `expired` -	Indicates whether the restore job expired.
 * `expires_at` -	UTC ISO 8601 formatted point in time when the restore job expires.